Gaius-Augustus/BRAKER/README.md

 threads
 ```

-ProtHint also requires Python 3.3. or higher.
+You can easily verify ProtHint's installation by running the test in https://github.com/gatech-genemark/ProtHint/tree/master/example.

-ProtHint requires DIAMOND, Spaln, and optionally ProSplign.
-The requirement of GeneMark-ES will already be fulfilled if you installed BRAKER dependencies above.
+ProtHint requires DIAMOND and Spaln, both of which come with ProtHint's installation.
+ProtHint's requirement of GeneMark-ES will already be fulfilled if you installed BRAKER dependencies above.
 For further installation instructions, please check <https://github.com/gatech-genemark/ProtHint>.

-BRAKER will try to locate the prothint.py executable by using an environment variable `$ALIGNMENT_TOOL_PATH`.
-Alternatively, this can be supplied as command line argument (`--ALIGNMENT_TOOL_PATH=/your/path/to/ProtHint/bin`).
+If already in your `$PATH` variable, BRAKER will find prothint.py, automatically.
+Otherwise, BRAKER will try to locate the prothint.py executable by using an environment variable `$PROTHINT_PATH`.
+Alternatively, this can be supplied as a command line argument `--PROTHINT_PATH=/your/path/to/ProtHint/bin`.

+### Optional tools

 #### Samtools